tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 4. Student Do: Understanding Customers (20 min)

 In this activity, students will perform some data preparation tasks on a dataset that contains data from purchases on an e-commerce website made by 200 customers.
-Students will use this dataset on further activities to find customer segments.
+Students will use this dataset in further activities to find customer segments.

 There are some data transformations that should be made to the dataset, so ask TAs to assist students if there are any questions about why the following changes are needed.